erroronline1/estimateWB/README.md

 ### Usage

-Select an object, part, group or body and at the push of a button of the workbench the desired output is displayed in the report view panel.
+Select an object, part, group or body and at the push of a button of the workbench the desired output is displayed in the report view panel or as a popup.

-Three toolbars are available:
+Four toolbars are available:

+**Report**
+* Select the desired report mode for report view or popup

 **Scale**
 * Select the desired output for the volume in mm³, cm³ or m³